Business Building John Gauch Business Building John Gauch

 I hope you find this list helpful - I'm John Gauch, a consultant with extensive experience in business operations and growth.
 I specialize in helping startups implement both strategies effectively.
 As a fractional COO, I work with founders and CEOs through each step, tailoring solutions to your unique needs and objectives.

-What started as a list of 50 startup products has grown well past that figure, and I’d love to keep adding to it.
+What started as a list of 50 startup apps has grown well past that figure, and I’ll keep adding to it.

 I don’t mention project management tools (e.g., Asana, ClickUp, Monday, Trello) because everyone seems to have a favorite, and they all seem reasonably decent.
 I use Trello for my personal task tracking.
 I wouldn’t spin too long trying to ascertain which one of them is “best.”